DankestFke/userstyles/Youtube Netflix Subtitle/readme.md

 - Rounded text outline (Thanks to  [Hyper's YouTube Subtitles/CC Options](https://userstyles.world/style/18961))

 > [!IMPORTANT]
-> Firefox and Chromium browsers have different -webkit-text-stroke methods, you will get rounded outline on Firefox with "Sharp Outline" for now
+> Firefox and Chromium browsers have different `-webkit-text-stroke` methods, you will get rounded outline on Firefox with "Sharp Outline" style for now.

 #### Bucket List